Aameshk-Khan/Taleemabad_CERP/README.md

 <em>Table 5: Consistent Treatment Schools which improved from baseline to endline</em>
 </p>

 Comparatively, no consistent control school had a positive change in mean scores from baseline to endline across all subjects of the ASER and MELQO instruments combined.
 However, 3 consistent control school had a positive change in mean scores across all subjects of the ASER instruments specifically which means 14.3% of the consistent control schools improved on the ASER instruments.
 Moreover, 6 consistent control schools had a positive change in mean scores in all subjects of ASER Grades 1 - 3 instrument, 7 consistent control schools had a positive change in mean scores in all subjects of ASER Grades 4 - 5 instrument, and 5 consistent control schools had a positive change in mean scores in all subjects of MELQO instrument.
 Hence, 28.6%, 33.3% and 23.8% of consistent control schools improved on the ASER Grades 1 - 3, ASER Grades 4 - 5 and MELQO instruments respectively.
-Table 6 highlights the names of these specific consistent control schools.
+Table 6 highlights the names of these specific consistent control schools. {: style="text-align: justify"}

 <p align="center">
     <img src="/Code/top performing schools_control.png" alt="tab1" width="630"/>